 But UV rays also affect the wine’s color: White wines that are exposed to sunlight for a long time get a yellow tone.
 Red wines lose their color and become pale.

-For these reasons, wine bottles typically consist of green or brown glass.
+For these reasons, wine bottles typically are made of green or brown glass.
 For very vulnerable wines like old Madeira, vintners even choose black bottles.
-These dark-colored bottles work like sunglasses and absorb at least some of the UV rays.
+These bottles work like sunglasses and absorb at least some of the UV rays.

 Wooden Box for Storing Wine